Last updated on February 13th, 2023 at 08:50 pm

 Croissants are a delicious delicacy made with light pastry.
 They are most commonly believed to have originated in France, however, they are actually from Austria.
 But for those on a plant-based diet, are croissants vegan?

-They can be great as part of a snack, or as a standard breakfast food. while they taste delicious warmed up, croissants are also great when you’re on the go as they can also be eaten cold.
+They can be great as part of a snack or as a standard breakfast food; while they taste delicious warmed up, croissants are also great when you’re on the go, as they can also be eaten cold.

 For the health-conscious individual, they can be consumed in moderation.
-A small croissant contains around 170 calories, and can be high in fat.
-This is good for people who are following a ketogenic diet, but not for the general individual.
+A small croissant contains around 170 calories and can be high in fat.
+This is good for people who are following a ketogenic diet but not for the general individual.

-Croissants typically contain eggs, flour, butter, milk, salt and yeast.
-Due to the eggs, butter, and milk, croissants in the traditional sense are not vegan.
+Croissants typically contain eggs, flour, butter, milk, salt, and yeast.
+Due to the eggs, butter, and milk, croissants, in the traditional sense, are not vegan.
 This will rule out the majority of croissants that you will find at your supermarket.
-The only exception here will be in specialty food aisles, or shops themselves, which may stock items that do not contain animal products.
+The only exception here will be in specialty food aisles or shops themselves, which may stock items that do not contain animal products.

 Alternative Ingredients for Vegan Croissants